 Diagnosing HIV in a body is done by blood tests.
 This test is not positive for a couple of months as antigens for the virus have not been developed yet.
 Without treatment, this disease will progress towards AIDS, but with antiretroviral therapies, one can manage a healthy life.

-Severe acute respiratory syndrome coronavirus or SARS coronavirus is a virus that is responsible for a disease that causes severe respiratory distress.
+SARS coronavirus is a virus that is responsible for a disease that causes severe respiratory distress.
 It was discovered in 2003 in China.
-This single-stranded RNA virus belongs to the family of enveloped coronaviruses and is the largest RNA virus discovered.
-This virus is believed to be an animal virus, especially affecting bats, but the exact information for this prediction is still uncertain.
+This single-stranded RNA virus belongs to the family of enveloped coronaviruses and is the largest RNA virus detected.
+This virus is believed to be an animal virus, mainly affecting bats, but the exact information for this prediction is still uncertain.
 Although the transmission route from animals to humans is unclear, this disease is spread between humans by person to person contact.
 When an infected person coughs or sneezes, millions of virions are released in the air.
 A healthy person can become infected if they inhale contaminated air within a three-meter radius from the infected person.
 It can also spread by contaminated hands or objects.

 The symptoms of this disease occur after an incubation period of 2 to 10 days, including fever, chills, breathing problems, tiredness, and, in some cases, vomiting.
 The symptoms worsen as the disease progresses.
 People suspected of this disease are tested for SARS antibodies, blood counts, and a chest X-ray.

 This disease has shown no response to antiviral medications like ribavirin.
 The only treatment options are to treat the symptoms of the disease and prevent pneumonia.
-In serious cases, the plasma from a recovered SARS patient is given, but the effectiveness of this method is not known.
+In severe cases, the plasma from a recovered SARS patient is given.
+Still, the effectiveness of this method is not known.